aws-samples/amazon-k8s-node-drainer/README.md

 This lambda can also be used against a non-EKS Kubernetes cluster by reading a `kubeconfig` file from an S3 bucket specified by the `KUBE_CONFIG_BUCKET` and `KUBE_CONFIG_OBJECT` environment variables.
-If these two variables are passed in then Drainer function will assume this is a non-EKS cluster and the IAM authenticator signatures will _not_ be added to kubernetes API requests.
+If these two variables are passed in then Drainer function will assume this is a non-EKS cluster and the IAM authenticator signatures will _not_ be added to Kubernetes API requests.
 It is recommended to apply the principle of least privilege to the IAM role that governs access between the Lambda function and S3 bucket.

 Below is a brief explanation of the folder structure of the project: